EJ-PJ/pywal16-wpgtk-script/README.md

 ## Usage

-By simply passing the flag to the script you can ither choose between `darken` or `lighten`
+By passing the flag to the script you can ither choose between `darken` or `lighten`

 ```bash
 pywal16-wpgtk-script.py [--darken | -d | --lighten | -l]